 We are however, big SAUERKRAUT fans.
 I like to make a batch of sauerkraut in the late fall – November for the winter.

-I have reflected on this many times over the years, and have several friends who have taken the step into freeze drying their own food.
-I’d be lying if I said I haven’t considered and even been tempted to buy a freeze dryer.
-It is cohesive with the way I do things.
-But the thing that holds me back from this very expensive system, is the fact that I do not believe I can do better or provide a better end product than what I can buy.
-In all other methods of preserving, I believe I can provide a cleaner and more nutritious end product: canning, freezing and dehydrating.
-But not when it comes to freeze drying.
+Why not?
+I have reflected on doing so many times over the years, and have several friends who have taken the step into freeze-drying their own food.
+I’d be lying if I said I haven’t been tempted to buy a freeze dryer, and looked a few times very seriously.
+After all, it is completely cohesive with the way I do things.
+But the thing that holds me back from this very expensive system, is the fact that I do not believe I can DO better or provide a better end product than what I can buy already freeze dried.
+In all other methods of preserving, I believe I provide a cleaner and more nutritious end product: canning, freezing and dehydrating.
+But not when it comes to freeze drying?
+Not yet.
+Not as long as there is a good, affordable source providing the quality and variety I cannot match.

 – Preserving your ABC’s –